linode/docs/docs/guides/development/python/python-sets/index.md

 A *difference* includes all elements that are in one set but not in another.
 It excludes the overlap.

-The difference operation relies on excluding one set from another, and so there are two possibilities when you are working with two sets:
+The difference operation relies on excluding one set from another, so there are two possibilities when you are working with two sets.

 ![Venn diagram of set difference for `mammal_set`](python-sets-venn-difference-1.png)